The Provost’s Seminar Series features members of the following academies who visit campus to share their insights and meet with the campus community:

 - National Academy of Medicine

-A light reception will follow the lecture on the New College lawn.
+A light reception will follow the lecture in the Physics Building Room 322.

 Nominations